chibisnorlax/acnhbeginners/walkthrough/day 1.md

   - You will meet your first residents (villagers) on the island.
 These can be different for everyone!
 One of them will be a "jock" villager.
 Another will be a "sisterly/uchi" villager.
 For an explanation of villager personalities, read [here](https://chibisnorlax.github.io/acnhfaq/villagers/#what-are-the-villager-personalities).

 ## Set up your tent
 - Talk to Tom Nook (walk up to him and press "A"), he will tell you that you need to place your tent.
 Talk to Timmy or Tommy, who will give you a kit to set up somewhere on the island!
-Choose wisely, as you won't be able to relocate your house for awhile.
+Choose wisely, as you won't be able to relocate your house for a while.
 - To place your tent, press "X" to open your pocket inventory, click on the tent kit, and click "Place".

 ## Help your villagers set up their tents